Research in your first year? (Check.) Tackling a real-world complex issue? (Check.) This is Science Honors at Houghton.

 Is our world experiencing a mass extinction?
 Is biodiversity just about saving species, or about balancing complex ecosystems?
 Could biodiversity be the key to new, life-saving drugs?
 How could coding and robotics help us answer ecological questions?
-Is the preservation of biodiversity something God asks of us?
+How does the belief in a loving Creator affect our approach to preserving biodiversity?

 In Houghton’s Science Honors track, students begin their college career with an integrated, hands-on research experience where they focus on a pressing, real-world problem and actually do science.